Dominica signs documents with China for economic cooperation, military aid

 Additionally, he said the Defense Ministry of China will provide Dominica with “logistic material assistance” to the value of about US$3-million, “to strengthen Dominica’s rebuilding capacity.”

-Furthermore, KUN said China will send agricultural experts to implement the Seventh Agricultural Technical Cooperation “as soon as possible.”
+Furthermore, Kun said China will send agricultural experts to implement the Seventh Agricultural Technical Cooperation “as soon as possible”, stating that this will help Dominica revitalize its agricultural industry.

 Meanwhile Prime Minister, Roosevelt Skerrit said China continues to show its firm friendship with Dominica in its most difficult circumstances.

-He said Dominica continues to respect international law and respect that there is one China “as a matter of principle.”
+The prime Minister remarked that Dominica continues to respect international law and respect that there is one China “as a matter of principle.”

 “So rest assured of my government continued support to the One China Policy and doing all we can for the peaceful unification of the whole of China,” he stated.